Eric-Edlund/TS-CAS/doc/Representing_U-Sub.md

    doesn't need to actually treat it as a real thing.
 What if U-Sub operations just provided extra data in their Argument so the UI could draw subsitutions?
    Then we don't need to change anything structural.

+We will need to represent substitutions somehow so that we can keep using the iterative rule application approach.
+We could also treat integrals specially and hide intermediate variables from the rest of the system.

+To limit computational redundant representations, we'll